 Pupils will complete an investigation into the working characteristics and the functional and chemical properties of a particular ingredient through practical investigation.
-They will produce a report including 'how ingredients work and why'.
+They will produce a report.

-Task 2 - create a portfolio not exceeding 20 A4 pages in 20 hours including a 3 hour practical assessment (35% of qualification marks)
+Task 2 - create a portfolio not exceeding 20 A4 pages in 20 hours including a 3-hour practical assessment (35% of qualification marks)